input-output-hk/cardano-sl/docs/proposals/block-storage.md

   * fast lookups
   * no new dependencies
   * compression out of the box
+  * checksumming out of the box
   * whole database can be uploaded/downloaded pretty easily

+## Why not just one database?

+Admittedly, storing all blocks in one RocksDB database is even easier than storing them in several databases, if only because we don't have to maintain a `hash -> epoch` map.
+However, there are two good arguments for splitting the database:

+  1. **With a split database, we won't have to redownload the whole blockchain if hard drive corruption happens.**

+     It might seem that we shouldn't actually care that much about blocks, because they can be redownloaded at any time.
+However, it doesn't mean we shouldn't care about them *at all* – downloading the blockchain is a slow operation (for Ethereum it can take up to a day even on a fast connection), and it's entirely possible that we will have users with slow connections and big, cheap, unreliable hard drives.
+Dividing the blockchain into epochs is a nice tradeoff.

+     (It is also the tradeoff that Bitcoin makes, for instance.)

+  2. **A split database provides more flexibility for users.**

+     When the storage format isn't monolithic, it gives users some freedom to adjust it to their circumstances:

+       * For instance, a user (e.g. an exchange) could write a simple script to store old epochs on a RAID array and the latest epoch – on an SSD.

+       * A trusted party (i.e. trusted by a particular group of users and not necessarily by the whole community) could distribute a torrent containing the first N epochs, and then everyone would just download the missing blocks.

+       * Somebody could want to keep an incremental backup of the blockchain on a portable hard drive (an incremental backup, of course, becomes much harder to perform with a monolithic database).